-St Nicholas Catholic Primary Schoolaims to reduce the likelihood of child on child abuse through;
+St Nicholas Catholic Primary School aims to reduce the likelihood of child on child abuse through;

-- the established ethos of respect, friendship, courtesy and kindness; - Gospel values shared weekly linked with examples of positive peer relationships. - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/R(S)E and wider curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent, responsibility, respect and dignity, and keeping themselves safe;
+- the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/R(S)E and wider curriculum which develops - pupils' understanding of healthy relationships, acceptable behaviour, consent, responsibility, respect and dignity, and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.

-- positive trusting relationships between pupils and staff promoting a culture of feeling safe to tell. - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - Restorative approach to managing behaviour/incidents to enable relationships to be restored and developed.
+• restorative approach to managing behaviour/incidents to enable relationships to be restored and developed.